wp-plugins/exit-pop/readme.txt

 8. Go to www.storeya.com/public/exitpop

-9. If you are not logged in, please click on the "Create a Free Exit Pop Now!" button.
+9. If you are not logged in, please click on the "Create a Free Account!" button.

 10. Once you are happy with your Exit Pop customization, copy the code and paste it to the Exit Pop for WP setting screen.